bugsyhewitt/bugsyhewitt/README.md

 ---

-> *"Every network has its dead — forgotten endpoints, abandoned services, secrets buried in old commits.
-I find them, and I make them speak."*
+> *Every system has its dead
+Not gone, but forgotten
+Lost services and secrets
+Buried in shallow graves
+I make them speak

-I hunt vulnerabilities on **HackerOne** and **Immunefi**, build offensive tooling, and run autonomous agent infrastructure for recon and triage.
-Based in Maine, USA.
+I produce Music, run autonomous agent infrastructure, and build offensive tooling.
+Based in USA.

 &nbsp;